 This game sounds complicated, but it’s a lot of fun.

-Before the game, you write down several different missions on pieces of paper.
-Then you cut them out, so each slip of paper has a single mission.
+Before the game, you write down several different missions on paper.
+Then you cut them out so each slip of paper has a single task on it.
 Each person randomly selects one.
 And they have five (or ten) minutes to accomplish their mission.
-Since they never know what everyone else’s missions are, it’s a lot of fun.
+Since you don’t know everyone else’s missions, it’s a lot of fun.

 You may wind up accidentally helping someone.
-Or keeping them from accomplishing theirs.
+Or inadvertently keeping them from accomplishing their goal.

-This one we typically play several times, and they earn a point for each mission they complete.
-It’s fun to see who completed the most by the time we’re done.
+This one we typically play several times in one night, and the players earn a point for each mission they complete.
+It’s fun to see who completed the most when we’re done.

 Here are some of our favorite missions: